Canadian police in Montreal suburb probe ricin letter sent to the White House | Law-Order

 Canadian police in Montreal suburb probe ricin letter sent to the White House

-Canadian police on Monday were conducting an operation in a Montreal suburb near the city's main airport related to the ricin-filled envelope sent to the White House, the Royal Canadian Mounted Police said in a statement on Twitter.
+Canadian police on Monday were conducting an operation in a Montreal suburb related to the ricin-filled envelope sent to the White House, the Royal Canadian Mounted Police said in a statement on Twitter.

 Authorities arrested on Sunday a person suspected of sending the deadly poison by mail, addressed to the White House.
 A source said the person arrested was a woman with Canadian citizenship.
 The special Chemical, Biological, Radiological, Nuclear, Explosives team is leading the operation, the RCMP said, without providing further details.